jdillenburg/garage-pi/README.md

 The software consists of the Raspbian operating system, some shell scripts, python code, and python libraries.
 1. Write Raspbian OS to 32GB SD Card
 2. Install Python
+3. Install Garage-Pi
-3. Configure HTTPS
+4. Configure HTTPS
-4. Configure Garage-Pi
+5. Configure Garage-Pi

 Each of these steps will be discussed below.